ibm-cloud-docs/EventStreams/messagehub122.md

 ## Administering {{site.data.keyword.messagehub}}
 {: alpha_admin}

 The only administration tasks required in a cluster are to create, list, and delete the topics you need.
-You can do administer in one of two ways, either by using:
+You can administer using one of the following methods:

 * The Kafka client API directly from your application.
 For example for Java, by using the ```createTopics()```, ```deleteTopics()``` or ```listTopics()``` functions.